juliofreitas/scietl/README.md

 `$ git checkout -b <local_branch_name> <remote_branch_name without this part "remotes/">`

-In order to switch to branch *b-1.0.0-alpha* you can use the following command:
+For example, if you want to switch to branch *b-1.0.0-alpha* you can use the following command:

 `$ git checkout -b b-1.0.0-alpha origin/b-1.0.0-alpha`

----
+# Tags

-## Tags
+**Note:** We don't have any tags yet.
+This is just a remainder on how to use tags.

 Also there are tags which usually are originated from a release branch.
 For instance, tag *t-1.0.0-alpha1* will be originated from branch *b-1.0.0-alpha*.